 “Come in,” John called.

-I swallowed my rising pulse as I turned my head away from it to face the fire.
-In the high-backed chairs that flanked it, sat John and Henry.
+I swallowed my rising pulse and turned away from it to face the fire.
+John and Henry sat in the high-backed chairs that flanked it.
 My husband’s expression was unfathomable, where his lover’s was full of concern.

-Unbidden, other doubts welled to the surface, the innumerable what-ifs that surrounded the decision we had made earlier in the evening crowding my mind.
+Unbidden, other doubts welled to the surface, the innumerable what-ifs that surrounded the decision we had made earlier crowding my mind.

-“Not quite,” I told him, pushing off from the door with my hands, propelling myself toward him.
+“Not quite,” I told him, pushing from the door with my hands, propelling myself toward him.

-He lifted his arms and wrapped them around my shoulders as I slid my own around his waist.
-I had been right: I was wholly unprepared for these sensations.
-Without my corset binding me, my breasts pressed against the hardness of his upper abdomen.
-In the absence of petticoats, I could feel the muscles of his long legs sheltering my own, the swell of his manhood resting against my stomach.
+He wrapped his arms around my shoulders, and I slid my own around his waist.
+I was right: I had been wholly unprepared for these sensations.
+Without my corset binding me, my breasts pressed against the hardness of his torso.
+In the absence of petticoats, I could feel the muscles of his long legs sheltering my own, the swell of his manhood resting against my lower belly.

 I turned my head and nestled my cheek into his robe, relishing in the thin veneer of soft fabric covering the heavy muscles of his chest.
 His jackets and waistcoats and starched shirts were far too scratchy for this kind of closeness.
 And there was always the risk that I would smear them with rouge.

-Henry’s hand rose to cradle the back of my head, holding me in place.
+He lifted a hand and cradled the back of my head, holding me in place.
 I exhaled deeply and nuzzled closer still, pausing when my ear came to rest over the steady sound of his heartbeat.